ondrejnedoma/voyalert/README.md

 ## Packages

-This is a monorepo managed by npm workspaces and [lerna](https://lerna.js.org/docs/getting-started).
+This is a monorepo managed by npm workspaces.
 The individual components of the app are stored in separate packages:

 | Package Name                          | Description                |
 | ------------------------------------- | -------------------------- |